Southwest Montana Aging and Disability Services

 Southwest Montana Aging and Disability Services has suspended the Medicare 101 presentation series until it is determined that we can safely hold such gatherings.

-Commodity boxes will be distributed on the following Mondays in 2020: June 8th, August 10th, October 5th and December 14th.
-Distribution will be from 9:00 a.m. until 3:00 p.m. for those who are already signed up for the program.
-The June and most likely August distributions will be provided with minimal contact.
+The last day for commodities distribution for this year is Monday, December 13, 2021.
+Distribution will be from 10:00 a.m. until 2:00 p.m. for those who are already signed up for the program.
 We ask that participants remain in their vehicles while we load their boxes and encourage them to wear masks during the pick-up process.
 If participants are unable to pick up their box on that day they will have to wait until the next distribution date.
-Home bound clients and clients in senior housing will receive their commodities on the following Wednesdays.
+Home bound clients and clients in senior housing will receive their commodities on the following Wednesday.
 To inquire about the program or notify us that you cannot pick up on the designated date, please call 782-5555.

 Senior Farmers Market Nutrition Program